Chris Donahue (producer)

-Chris Donahue (born John Christopher Donahue) is an American film and television producer.
+John Christopher Donahue is an American film and television producer.
 He began his career as a producer in television news and documentaries, then transitioned to narrative film and television at the American Film Institute.
-Donahue's work has been honored with numerous awards including an Academy Award for Live Action Short Film for producing Visas and Virtue (1998), and an Emmy for his documentary Be Good, Smile Pretty (2003).
-His love for documentaries has him returning to the form often, and his current interests have him exploring themes in Artificial Intelligence, Creativity, Immersive Storytelling (VR, AR, 360), and Social Impact Entertainment.
+He has won numerous awards, including an Academy Award for Live Action Short Film for producing Visas and Virtue (1998), and an Emmy for his documentary Be Good, Smile Pretty (2003).

 Donahue founded West Main Street Productions, and is a member of the Academy of Motion Picture Arts and Sciences, the Academy of Television Arts and Sciences, and the Producers Guild of America.
 He is a board member for the Humanitas Prize.

 Early life and education

-Donahue was born in Dallas, TX.
+Donahue was born in Dallas, Texas.
 Donahue attended Jesuit College Preparatory School of Dallas.
-He did undergraduate studies at Loyola University (New Orleans), where he received a bachelor's degree in Communications.
+He did undergraduate studies at Loyola University New Orleans, where he received a bachelor's degree in Communications.
 He holds graduate degrees from the American Film Institute (MFA) and the Jesuit School of Theology at Berkeley (M.Div. and Th.M.).

 One of the films he cited as early influences that he grew up watching include Butch Cassidy and the Sundance Kid.
 The first film he ever watched in a theater was Robert Wise's film The Sound of Music.